BY PASTOR T. O. BANSO

 When the disciples expressed surprise that the fig tree He had cursed the previous day had withered, Jesus told them what they needed was faith – faith without any doubt (Mark 11:22-24; Matthew 21:21-22).
 Earlier in Mark 4:37-41, He had calmed a great windstorm and rebuked the disciples for their little faith.
 This is also recorded in Matthew 8:23-27 and Luke 8:22-25.
 The winds and the sea obeyed Him.

-Also in Mark 9:19, Jesus rebuked the disciples for their lack of faith when they couldn’t cast out an evil spirit from a boy and the father brought the boy to Him.
-The father said to Jesus, “Have mercy on us and help us.
+Also in Mark 9:19, Jesus rebuked the disciples for their lack of faith when they couldn’t cast out an evil spirit from a child, and his father brought him to Jesus.
+The child’s father said to Jesus, “Have mercy on us and help us.
 Do something if you can” (verse 22 NLT).
 But the Bible says, “What do you mean, ‘If I can’?’
 Jesus asked.
 ‘Anything is possible if a person believes’” (verse 23 NLT).
 Jesus both lived by faith and taught it.

 When His disciples were arguing among themselves because they had not brought bread, Jesus rebuked them for having little faith despite the fact that He had miraculously fed five thousand men with just five loaves of bread and two fishes and fed another four thousand men with seven loaves and there were was a large leftover on both occasions (Matthew 16:5-12; Mark 8:14-21).
 They did not understand that Jesus was not talking about bread when He said they should beware of the yeast of Pharisees.